-You still have your own private domain – a fully appointed house with a private kitchen and all your own most treasured belongings.
+You still have your own private domain – a fully-appointed house with a private kitchen and all your own most treasured belongings.
 Cohousing doesn’t ask you to throw away your privacy.
-Instead it invites you to create spaces for community activities – and most importantly, to use them.
-In a cohousing community you can live with less and have more: more friendship, more time, more space, more ease.
+Instead it invites you to enrich your life with a stronger, more vibrant community.

 We, the future residents, are designing our dream community together, making this project unique compared to anything else available in Truckee.
 We invite you to come join us and add your dreams to the vision!

-- Creating Cohousing: Building Sustainable Communities
+- The Cohousing book: Creating Cohousing: Building Sustainable Communities